To each and every American citizen,

 Blaise Pascal

 At the heart of this vision lies a simple truth: we can do so much better.
-This manifesto is not an ultimatum or a proclamation, it is an invitation.
-In order to build a better civilization we must acknowledge hard, uncomfortable truths about ourselves and our society, and then use that knowledge to overcome our flaws.
-We are at a fork in our history, one where we either adapt or become trapped, and as far as I can see, no one else is proposing a path to this particular mountaintop.
-By blending insights from psychology and neurology, fusing capitalism and socialism together to utilize the best of both systems, and organizing a society that maximizes human potential, balances efficiency with equity, and creates a better life for the American People.
-We must remember what made our ancestors extraordinary: the courage to say no to the tyranny and terror, and yes to something far greater and more noble.
+Part of what separates us from every other living being is our capacity for imagination, creation, and collaboration.
+We were born into a failing society, but we can use these capabilities to make a new and improved one.
+This manifesto is not an ultimatum or a proclamation, it is an invitation to collaborate on a proposal that greatly affects all of us.
+We must acknowledge ugly truths before we can then use that knowledge to right our wrongs.
+We are at an inflection point in our history, one where we either adapt and begin the hike to the mountaintop, or become trapped in a dark, despairing abyss; and as far as I can see, nobody is actually proposing a path out of this abyss.
+We must remember what made our ancestors extraordinary: the courage to say no to tyranny and terror, and yes to something far greater and more noble.